HARWICH TOWN COUNCIL – GRANT FUNDING POLICY

 - As a condition of receiving a grant, organisations will be required to acknowledge Harwich Town Council’s support in their publicity material.

 - For our own publicity material, the Council may require photos with agreement from participants and may use the name of the organisation and project.

-- All organisations are required to complete a Town Council Monitoring Form to demonstrate how the grant was spent.
+- All organisations are required to complete a Monitoring and Evaluation Form to demonstrate how the grant was spent.
 This form will need to be submitted to the Council within 12 months of the award date.

-Grant evaluation and application forms can be downloaded below.
+Grant policy, application and evaluation forms can be downloaded below.